GEEGABYTE1/Brick/README.md

 Syntax : `ADDI $destination_registry_num, [index_for_destination_registry], $root_registry_num, [index_for_root_registry], constant_val`

-The resulting command will add the sum between desired values to the desired registry.
+The resulting command will add the sum between desired values and save it to the desired registry.

 To access and numbers to registry, you may use binary commands, which are listed on `systemback.py`